China–Lesotho relations: Economic relations

 In an attempt to boost social development and economic growth, China has diplomatic and international cooperation's with Lesotho on both a bilateral and multilateral scale.
 Examples include China-Lesotho Cooperation, Forum on China Africa Cooperation, and the African Union's Agenda 2063.
 These platforms occur via the Belt and Road Initiative (BRI).

 The BRI connects China, Central Asia, and Europe, aiming to “encourage connectivity, economic flow, job opportunities, investment and consumption, cultural exchanges and the spirit of regional cooperation between Asia, Europe and Africa by jointly building trade routes”.
 This initiative influences development on a global scale by fostering closer ties between countries.
 Through this, the Chinese-Lesotho relations can use both international and domestic markets to facilitate cultural exchange and integration, trust between the two countries and ultimately boosting capital inflows.

 An example of this is the HaMpiti to Sehlabathebe 91 km Road Project, costing US$128 million, it has the potential to generate over 300 employment opportunities through local procurement and contracting.

 Further examples of beneficial projects to both China and Lesotho include; The Radio and Television Network Expansion Project, Technical Cooperation Project of Land use and Physical Planning, the New Lesotho State Library Project and the Chinese Enterprise and Textile Investment in Lesotho.

 Lesotho is considered a mountainous region that seems to be fertile ground for Chinese trade and investments.
 Further, the cooperative ventures attracted to the region, boost the economy.
 Prior to the Chinese era of investment in Lesotho, remittance from Basotho was the core source of income for many in Lesotho.
 This came from the mining industry.
 The instability of employment in Lesotho has seen many households struggle.
 The Chinese investment, in particular the focus in the clothing textile industries, has become essential for the Basotho people.

 From 2000 to 2012, there are approximately 33 Chinese official development finance projects identified in Lesotho through various media reports.
 These projects range from an MOU between ZTE and Lesotho government for the provision of industrial communication devices, training, and a stake in Telecom Lesotho in 2006, to funding the construction of a new parliament building in Maseru in 2007.

 Trade relations

 Lesotho is in a trade deficit with China.
 Between 2002 and 2009 China restricted imports to fewer than two million compared to the 51 million Lesotho imported.
 In 2004 “Chinese export of clothing and textile products from Lesotho to the world stood at US$ 494,155,000”.
 This increasing import level into Lesotho from China is positive for local low-income consumers as it reduces cost and increases variability of goods and services.
-It is important to note however that for the economy this is a detriment.
+For the economy, this is a detriment.